You can define states for components and component instances in the States view by selecting Create New State.

 |!==||Strict not equal||The operands are of the same type but not equal, or are of different type.|

 In addition, you can use arithmetic operators to compare numbers before checks.
+However, we recommend that you create separate properties for this purpose whenever possible.

 To apply a state to a button when the button is pressed, you could simply write: